aimms/documentation/dataexchange/api.rst

 	:param fileSystem: string parameter holding the name of the file systems.
 	:param pathPrefix: string parameter holding the path prefix of the directory within the file system from which to download files.
 	:param directory: local directory to which to download files
-	:param recursive: optional paramter indicating whether only files within the given path prefix should be downloaded, or recursively.
+	:param recursive: optional parameter indicating whether only files within the given path prefix should be downloaded, or recursively.

 .. spelling:word-list::